aiyu221b3/cs50-problems/tideman/base.md

 ### Some more ideas.

 **1.** `argc` and `argv[]`: Let's start with the preconceived understanding that `argv[0]` is essentially just the name of the program.
 So, whatever candidate name we're adding starts from `argv[1]`.
-So, if `argc`, which is essentially just the number of command-line arguments we have here is lesser than **2**, we do not have any candidates.
+So, if `argc`, which is essentially just the number of command-line arguments we have here is less than **2**, we do not have any candidates.

-Point I'm trying to make is `argc` is the number of candidates (by names seperated by a single space when we enter them in terminal) plus 1, for the program name, and `argv` is the array storing these names+program name.
+Point I'm trying to make is `argc` is the number of candidates (by names separated by a single space when we enter them in terminal) plus 1, for the program name, and `argv` is the array storing these names+program name.

 ```c
  if (argc < 2)